Z1KOx/Asm-Byte-Converter/README.md

 > [!NOTE]
-> - While this implementation has been thoroughly tested with x86 assembly, compatibility with x64 assembly may not be guaranteed.
+> - It only works in x86 assembly.
 > - This project has only been tested on the Windows operating system.

 # Overview